Oklahoma Drug Charges

 Possession of Controlled Dangerous Substance (CDS)

-Oklahoma has divided most of the “controlled dangerous substances” (CDS) our society is familiar with into “schedules” or categories based on the supposed addiction risk and potential medical use of each substance.
+Oklahoma drug laws have divided most of the “controlled dangerous substances” (CDS) our society is familiar with into “schedules” or categories based on the supposed addiction risk and potential medical use of each substance.

 If a Defendant is found to be in possession of one of the above enumerated substances, he or she could face potential felony or misdemeanor liability depending on the amounts involved.
 Furthermore, a Defendant can be charged as having either ‘actual’ possession or ‘constructive’ possession, meaning the Defendant had control and dominion over the substance, even if it wasn’t necessarily on his or her person.

 Possession of a CDS can also be classified as either a felony or a misdemeanor, and the length of prison terms depends on the number of prior convictions.
 For marijuana, a first-time offender will only face a misdemeanor charge with a potential sentence of up to one year in the county jail.
 For all other CDS, a first-time offender will usually face between two and ten years in prison; a conviction for a second or subsequent offense, will usually result in a sentence of between four and twenty years in prison.

 Possession of Paraphernalia